vetleras/2022-hackathon/README.md

 - Reproducibility and testability of the solution

 ## Discouraged behaviors that might lead to disqualification
 - Your contribution should be **unique** and **original**.
 You should not just copy a solution from the internet.
-However, it is of course allowed to get inspiration from how others have solved similar problems of course.
+However, it is of course allowed to get inspiration from how others have solved similar problems.
 - Getting outside help.
 The solution **must** come solely from members of the team
 - It is **not allowed** to distribute or share the dataset in any way outside of the NorwAI 2022 hackathon.